MasakiYama/mVMC/doc/en/source/expert.rst

 (4) Variational parameters to be optimized:

-    The variational parameters to be optimized are specified by using this categorized files.
+    The variational parameters to be optimized are specified by using these categorized files.
 In mVMC, the variational wave function is given as

     .. math::